mkazuyuki/hauc/procedure.md

 - Run *cf-esxi-phase2-create-vm.pl* in subfolder *cf*, then VMs of iSCSI1, iSCSI2, vMA1, vMA2 are created.
 This takes a long time for making vmdk eager zeroed thick.

+**If you import already created OVA (exported VM image) files of iSCSI VMs, delete iSCSI1 and 2 at the both vSphere Host Client, and ignore the procedures for iSCSI VMs till the section [Setting up ESXi - iSCSI Initiator] **

 - Boot all the VMs and install CentOS.

   What needed during the installation is to select *sda* as *INSTALLATION DESTINATION* and setting *ROOT PASSWORD*.